 Engineering majors at George Fox University get the hands-on training that will lead to rewarding careers in any number of fields related to the engineering profession.

 As an engineer major, you'll learn to design products that impact us daily.
 From artificial limbs to cell phone networks to aircraft controls, the innovation of engineers touches nearly every part of the human experience.
 At George Fox, our engineering majors build microprocessors, engines, MP3 equalizers, talking alarm clocks, and much more.
-And they do so in a Christian college environment in which faith is integrated with learning.
+And they do so in a Christian engineering college in which faith is integrated with learning.

 Choose from four concentrations: